 - And then it hit me.
 Not the Bundaberg, but the idea.

 - Build something sitting out its last days in the boneyard.

 - The positives:

 - A simple base

 - A simple means to cover up all the imperfections

 - Create a really unique model that covers all of the imperfections

 - I mean seriously – what was not to like?

 What’s in part two?

-In the next part of this build article I’ll detail how I went about fixing the problems with the canopy and how that drove me to build a boneyard aircraft, and look at some of the tools involved in getting the model ready to build.
+In part 2 I’ll detail how I went about fixing the problems with the canopy, the joins of the nose of the aircraft to the main body section, issues with the wings, and look at some of the tools involved in getting the model built.